betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

 principles in Agile Software Development as well as other little bits of information that one would find in other great books about software development.
-One can view this book as the logical culmination of the books "Refactoring" and "Test Driven Development".
+One can view this book as the logical culmination of the books "Refactoring" and "Test Driven Development" (TDD).
 This book is packed with practical examples that show nearly every trick there is for refactoring nasty code to break dependencies and getting code into a unit test harness.
 By the time one is done reading this book if one is not convinced of the need for